DashboardHub/Blog/_posts/2015-06-01-why-do-you-need-a-licence.md

 * provide the full text of the licence in the root directory of your non-source project distributions

-#### I appreciate that the matter of licensing is somewhat of a minefield.
+**I appreciate that the matter of licensing is somewhat of a minefield.
 With most projects having third party dependencies, a developer whose code includes libraries from another project must comply with the requirements of that licence, but also make sure it is compatible with your own licence.
-However licensing should not be something to fear, but a tool to make sure that those contributing to or downloading your code know exactly what they are allowed to do to ensure you retain control of your project.
+However licensing should not be something to fear, but a tool to make sure that those contributing to or downloading your code know exactly what they are allowed to do to ensure you retain control of your pro.**